 Day 1 done and dusted.

-After sleeping in, we got up to enjoy an awesome brekky spread put on by Ovolo and had some time to burn as our next runway shows weren’t until late afternoon.
-I hadn’t been back to Sydney in over 8-years so I was keen to explore the city.
-Lachie and I walked from Darling Harbour, through the city to Opera bar, before walking across to the Harbour Bridge to meet friends for Lunch.
+After sleeping in, I got up to enjoy an awesome brekky spread put on by Ovolo and had some time to burn as our next runway shows weren’t until late afternoon.
+I hadn’t been back to Sydney in over 8-years so I was very excited to explore the city.
+I walked from Darling Harbour, through the city to Opera bar, before walking across to the Harbour Bridge to meet friends for Lunch.

 Now these Resort ’20 shows….
 After the Aje show we had very high expectations as the resort runways showcase a large mix of different designers.
 First thing I noticed and was kind of off putting was how extremely thin and young the models looked.
 Although I give props for the ethnic diversity, there was no ‘curve’ models in sight or even just a healthy looking model, not one.

 Another thing that bothered me was that the models seemed to be underage (younger than 18-years old) but were wearing see-through garments.
-I’m all for celebrating the female form and it being shown in all her glory but I do not want to see naked underage girls–no thanks.
-I felt uncomfortable looking and so did Lachie and the people sitting around us, it was a bit cringe-worthy.
+I’m all for celebrating the female-form and it being shown in all her glory but I do not want to see naked underage girls–no thanks.
+I felt uncomfortable looking and so did the people sitting next to me.
 Lastly, I think we counted 3 models trip and completed fall onto their hands and knees and several other models stumble, due to the uneven ground at Carriageworks, the ill-fitting stilettos and the floor-length gowns the models were not able to touch.

 Hopefully next year MBFWA will address these issues as it was not only rough to watch but it also distracted from the designer’s garments.

-As far as my internet searching went no-one else documented these events which is a little disappointing, I think we need to protect the wellbeing of all models. #rantover
+As far as my internet searching went no-one else documented these events which is a little disappointing, I think we need to protect the well-being of all models.

-Apart from those hiccups I did enjoy the show, but there was definitely room for improvement.
+Apart from those hiccups I did enjoy the show, but there were definitely major issues needing to be addressed.

-After 3 shows, catching up with friends and an epic launch party we were exhausted.
-This was our last day in Sydney before flying home, we decided to skip the Sunday shows and head to Bondi for some R&R. I won’t drag on with detail but Icebergs WOW, markets WOW and local food POWWOW.
+After 3 shows, catching up with friends and an epic launch party I was exhausted.
+This was the last day in Sydney before flying home, I decided to skip the Sunday shows and head to Bondi for some R&R. I won’t drag on with detail but Icebergs WOW, markets WOW and local food WOWWOW.

 Overall, I think we will definitely attend next year!